 KIRSTEN MARTIN (CV) is an assistant professor of Strategic Management and Public Policy at the George Washington University’s School of Business.
-She is the principle investigator on a three-year grant from the National Science Foundation to study online privacy and is also the vice chair of the Census Bureau’s National Advisory Committee for her work on privacy.
-Kirsten has published academic papers in Business and Professional Ethics Journal, Journal of Business Ethics, First Monday, and Ethics and Information Technology Journal and is co-author of the textbook Business Ethics: A managerial approach.
+She is the principle investigator on a three-year grant from the National Science Foundation to study online privacy.
+Dr. Martin is a member of the advisory board for the Future Privacy Forum and the Census Bureau’s National Advisory Committee for her work on privacy and the ethics of Big Data.
+Dr. Martin is a fellow at the Business Roundtable Institute for Corporate Ethics for her work on stakeholder theory and trust.
 She earned her B.S.
 Engineering from the University of Michigan and her MBA and Ph.D from the University of Virginia’s Darden Graduate School of Business.
 Her research interests center on online privacy, corporate responsibility, and stakeholder theory.

 - Addressing Privacy Online (3-year NSF funded project).

 - Mobile Privacy in Context (1-year study funded by ADVANCE) with Katie Shilton (UMD).